r o b i n s o m e s . t h e w i n d h o r s e

 For many years, all I was left with was the original reel-to-reel tapes, and unsaleable, barely-listenable cassettes, until Mark resurfaced in Australia, and did a heroic job of re-mixing the original recordings - for which I am extremely grateful.
 The Wind Horse CD is now for sale in my shop

-and available by download
+and available to download from Bandcamp

 , and you can hear a selection of the tunes on my listen page